furqanshah2007/CS50Project1/README.md

-# CS50Project1
+# CS50Project
-this is my first Github project
+this is my project